SLOBs Supported Philanthropies

-Please note that SLOB service hours can only be earned through volunteering with one of these supported philanthropy organizations.
+SLOBs partners with the following wonderful local philanthropies.
+Please note that SLOBs service hours can only be earned through volunteering with one of these supported philanthropic organizations.

 |Acterra||Acterra provides hands-on habitat restoration projects at various sites in Santa Clara County.
 Volunteers will help replace invasive plants with native drought tolerant plants to improve the ecological health of our area.|